-The Southend health system strategic vision has been developed through a series of planning workshops with the Southend unit of planning, which is centred around the Southend Health and Wellbeing Board.
+The Southend-on-Sea health system strategic vision has been developed through a series of planning workshops with the Southend-on-Sea unit of planning, which is centred around the Southend-on-Sea Health and Wellbeing Board.

-Our strategic vision includes input from the voluntary and community sector and Healthwatch Southend and aligns completely with the Southend health and wellbeing strategy vision.
+Our strategic vision includes input from the voluntary and community sector and Healthwatch Southend and aligns completely with the Southend-on-Sea Health and Wellbeing Strategy vision.

-This plan is scheduled to be reviewed and approved by the Southend Health and Wellbeing Board at its meeting on 18 June 2014.
+This plan was approved by the Southend-on-Sea Health and Wellbeing Board at its meeting on 18 June 2014.

-Our plan for the Better Care Fund in Southend was developed jointly by the CCG and Southend-on-Sea Borough Council.
-It aligns perfectly with our five-year strategic vision for the Southend health system as it aims to create a sustainable health and social care system which delivers high quality care in the most appropriate setting, improve the health and wellbeing of our population and achieve value for money.
+Our plan for the Better Care Fund in Southend-on-Sea was developed jointly by Southend CCG and Southend-on-Sea Borough Council.
+It aligns perfectly with our five-year strategic vision for the Southend-on-Sea health system as it aims to create a sustainable health and social care system which delivers high quality care in the most appropriate setting, improve the health and wellbeing of our population and achieve value for money.

-The Southend Health and Wellbeing Strategy 2013-15 is available to download from www.southend.gov.uk/healthandwellbeing.
-The action plan that underpins the Southend health and wellbeing strategy is currently being updated, taking into account this five year strategic plan.
+The Southend-on-Sea Health and Wellbeing Strategy 2013-15 is available to download from www.southend.gov.uk/healthandwellbeing.
+The action plan that underpins the Southend-on-Sea Health and Wellbeing Strategy is currently being updated, taking into account this five year strategic plan.